timothyakintayo/nyc-elevator-etl/README.md

 ![NYC Elevator Hotspot](docs/manhattan_elevator_heatmap.png)

 Yearly Trend Analysis:
 An analysis of the trend of complaint across various categories led to the recognition of the top 10 complaint types between the year 2010 to year 2023.
-This is to present business with alternative service requestopportunities that can be explored or combined with elevator service.
+This is to present the business with alternative service request opportunities that can be explored or combined with elevator service.
 The analysis revealed the huge potential that lies in creating an HVAC service in the area due to the high heat/hot water complaints.
 This is presented in the line chart ![Top 10 Complaint Types](docs/complaint_trends_top10.png)

 Full information about this insight is documented in: